Battle of the Camel: Assassination of Uthman

-As their grievances mounted, discontented groups from provinces began arriving in Medina in 35/656.
-On their first attempt, the Egyptian opposition sought the advice of Ali, who urged them to send a delegation to negotiate with Uthman, unlike Talha and Ammar ibn Yasir, who might have encouraged the Egyptians to advance on the town.
+As their grievances mounted, discontented groups from the provinces began arriving in Medina in 35/656.
+On their first attempt, the Egyptian opposition sought the advice of Ali, who advised them to send a delegation to negotiate with Uthman, in contrast to Talha and Ammar ibn Yasir, who reportedly encouraged the Egyptians to advance on the town.
 Ali similarly asked the Iraqi opposition to avoid violence, which was heeded.
-He also acted as a mediator between Uthman and the provincial dissidents more than once to address their economical and political grievances.
+He also acted as a mediator between Uthman and the provincial dissidents on multiple occasions to address their economic and political grievances.
 In particular, he negotiated and guaranteed on behalf of Uthman the promises that persuaded the rebels to return home and ended the first siege.
-Ali then urged Uthman to publicly repent, which he did.
-The caliph soon retracted his statement, however, possibly because his secretary Marwan convinced him that repentance would only embolden the opposition.
+Ali then urged Uthman to publicly repent; the caliph complied, but soon retracted his statement, reportedly because his secretary, Marwan, convinced him that repentance would only embolden the opposition.
 On their way back home, some Egyptian rebels intercepted an official letter ordering their punishment.
-They now returned to Medina and laid siege to Uthman's residence for a second time, demanding that he abdicate.
+They subsequently returned to Medina and laid siege to Uthman's residence for a second time, demanding that he abdicate.
 The caliph refused and claimed he was unaware of the letter, for which Marwan is often blamed in the early sources.
-Ali and another companion sided with Uthman about the letter, and suspected Marwan, while a report by the Sunni al-Baladhuri suggests that the caliph accused Ali of forging the letter.
+Ali and another companion accepted Uthman's denial regarding the letter, and suspected Marwan instead, while a report by the Sunni al-Baladhuri suggests that the caliph accused Ali of forging the letter.
 This is likely when Ali refused to further intercede for Uthman.
 That Ali was behind the letter is the opinion of Leone Caetani.
 Giorgio Levi della Vida is unsure, while Wilferd Madelung strongly rejects the accusation, saying that it "stretches the imagination" in the absence of any evidence.
-In turn, he accuses Marwan, the bellicose secretary of Uthman, while Hugh Kennedy holds Uthman responsible for the letter.
-The caliph was assassinated soon afterward in the final days of 35 AH (June 656) by the Egyptian rebels who stormed his residence in Medina.
+In turn, he accuses Marwan, Uthman's chief secretary, while Hugh Kennedy holds Uthman responsible for the letter.
+Uthman was assassinated soon afterwards in the final days of 35 AH (June 656) by the Egyptian rebels who stormed his residence in Medina.